-Like us on Facebook Subscribe on YouTube Follow us on Instagram Follow us on Vimeo Follow us on X
+Like us on Facebook Follow us on Instagram Subscribe on YouTube

-Donate now
+Book a class Donate now

-balletLORENT Safeguarding Policy
+balletLORENT Safeguarding Polcy

-1. Statement
+1. Policy Statement

 It is important to have robust policy and procedures in place so we can all work to identify and prevent abuse and know what to do in the event of abuse and allegations of abuse.

-promote good practice and work in a way that can prevent harm, abuse and coercion occurring;
+• promote good practice and work in a way that can prevent harm, abuse and coercion occurring

 balletLORENT is fully committed to safeguarding the welfare of all children, young people and adults we work with by taking all reasonable steps to protect them from neglect, physical, sexual or emotional harm.